PaNOSC-ViNYL/ase/doc/development/python_codingstandard.rst

 Using pylint to check your code
 ===============================

-A pylintrc trying to follow ASE :ref:`python_codingstandard` can be found here:
+A pylintrc trying to follow ASE :ref:`coding conventions` can be found here:
-:git:`doc/development/pylintrc`
+:download:`pylintrc`.

 .. _epydoc: